collapsed-stacks/startups/questions/1147/where-can-i-get-business-plan-examples-for-it-startups.md

 - tagged: `business-plan`, `business-model`, `startup-costs`, `venture-capital`, `seed`
 - score: 3

-<p>I am looking for real examples which passed the filter of seed capital investors, not business plan tutorials, templates or artificial examples.
-Can anyone help with that?</p>
+I am looking for real examples which passed the filter of seed capital investors, not business plan tutorials, templates or artificial examples.
+Can anyone help with that?

 ## Answer 1395